NOTIF-API/scp-600v/README.md

   is_enabled: true
   # Can the player see the debug message in the server console
   debug: false
+  # probability of occurrence at the beginning of the game in percentages
   percent_to_spawn: 25
+  # minimum number of people to spawn
+  minimal_players: 3
   # determines if SCP-600 will take damage over its lifetime
   can_bleading: true
   # Badge color in player list only lowers chars